This is part 2 of 3 of the money mindset series.

-Our ideas and beliefs are very strongly connected with the emotional centers in our brains.
+Our ideas and beliefs are very strongly connected with the emotional centers of our brains.

-This means that we can experience real pain in our body whenever we have a negative thought.
+This means that we can experience real pain in our bodies whenever we have a negative thought.

 For example about saying goodbye to a cherished person or a convenient idea, habit or environment.

 These emotional patterns happen on a deeply unconscious level without any reflection.